 Grades K-5 students will learn Arizona State Content Standards through an approved high-quality accredited curriculum by Florida Virtual School.
 Florida Virtual School’s curriculum provides instruction in a module-type format.
 While this curriculum is the baseline for core content instructional curriculum, the student’s teacher may add additional material to support and/or enhance learning for each student in an individual manner if necessary.
 Florida Virtual School’s K-5 curriculum includes core math, English Language Arts, Science, Social Studies, Art, and Art History as well as Health and PE electives.

 Grades 6-8 students will learn Arizona state content standards through an approved high-quality accredited curriculum, Courseware, provided by Edmentum.
 Edmentum’s curriculum includes a diverse variety of core content and electives.
 Edmentum supports your student as more of an independent learner and is the baseline for core content instructional curriculum, however, the student’s teacher may add/change material to support and/or enhance learning for each student in an individual manner if necessary.
 Edmentum’s course catalog includes core subjects, electives, career and technical education, college and career readiness courses and world languages.
 High school students will need to ensure that their selected courses meet the requirements for their future college and career pathways.

 Does AOE offer specials, electives or extra-curricular programs?

 In grades K-5, students will take a combination of art, art history, health and PE.
-In grades, 6-8, students will have health as their elective.
+In grades 6-8, students will have health as their elective for the fall semester.

 What options are offered for gifted students?